Vlad6422/VUT_IPK_Client/Readme.md

 #### Test Setup and Results:
 Each of the following tests includes predefined stdin inputs, along with results captured from the program, Reference Server, and network traffic analysis tools.
 You can find all results in directory `tests\IntegrationReferenceServerTests`, additional you can find there all captured packets in files that ends  **.pcapng**.
 You can open it in Wireshark.

+In the tests it was expected that the packets sent by the client would be correctly processed by the server.
+As a result, all possible cases were tested and the results can be seen below.

+I will not describe over and over again what happens in the tests, it is clearly visible from the name of the test, input, output, discord snapshot, wireshark snapshot and all additional files saved in the directory with the tests.

+**If you see an unloaded icon/text/image** atd, it is most likely a markdown viewer error, in these places there is always a link to a file that is in the directory, mainly it has a problem with the input and output since they are stored in text form in the directory with tests, because they were used in automatic testing and I added links to them.
+In this case, please find them in the project files or use another viewer.

 ##### **TCP-AUTH**
 - **Predefined stdin**: ![AUTH](tests/IntegrationReferenceServerTests/Scenarios/AUTH)
 - **Program Output**: ![programOutput](tests/IntegrationReferenceServerTests/ReferenceServerResult/TCP/AUTH/programOutput.txt)